Conch1222/DecideYourDinner/README.md

 ## Setup

-- you need to create Key.txt in the File folder and put the [gcp api key](https://cloud.google.com/api-keys/docs/overview) in it
+- need to create Key.txt in the File folder and put the [gcp api key](https://cloud.google.com/api-keys/docs/overview) in it

-**Run the command in the root project directory**

-- To deploy the project on Docker
+- deploy the project on Docker

 ```
 docker-compose up --build
 ```
+**NOTE: Run all Docker commands in the root project directory**

 ### Default Account

 - username: admin